 Press and Recognition

-Together with Toronto Photo Laureate Michèle Pearson Clarke, BPM had our first exhibit - a feature show in the 2022 Scotiabank CONTACT Photo Festival, and part of Doors Open Toronto.
+Together with Toronto Photo Laureate Michèle Pearson Clarke, BPM had our first exhibit - a feature show at the 2022 Scotiabank CONTACT Photo Festival, and part of Doors Open Toronto.
 Shine On featured work from 15 mentees in a large outdoor exhibit in downtown Toronto's Nathan Philip's Square.
 Read about it in the Contact guide here or click on the link below, and in the Globe and Mail here.

 The photo industry must-read PhotoShelter Blog profiled BPM in the fall of 2021.
 Read the interview here or click on the link below.